F1ResearchSubmission/Performance-Predictability-and-Sponsor-Retention-in-Formula-1-2018-2025/README.md

 Data and code for a study of sponsor continuation across all ten Formula 1 constructors.
 It asks whether qualifying-to-race predictability is associated with a sponsor staying with a team the next season, beyond conventional performance, and describes how the industry mix of F1 sponsorship changed from 2018 to 2025.

-The sponsor dataset (2,083 sponsor-team-season records, 643 sponsors) was compiled by hand for this project and is published here in full.
+The sponsor dataset includes 2,083 sponsor-team-season records and 643 sponsors.

 ## Results